ManticoreGamesInc/platform-documentation/src/api/weapon.md

 ### `projectilePierceCount`

 A weapon-viewing interface can show detailed specs about each weapon to players.
 In this example, the weapon's damage, as well as indicators if the shots bounce or pierce are setup for the player to view.
-This script would exist as part of a greater user interface, with various images and texts, and the ShowUI() function would be called depending on the game state (e.g. the player is browsing a shop).
+This script would exist as part of a greater user interface, with various images and texts, and the ShowUI() function would be called depending on the game state (for example the player is browsing a shop).

 ```lua
 local WEAPON_DETAILS_UI = script.parent